A Feedee's Sonnets

 But, soft!
 What light through yonder window breaks?

-Tis’ the east, and lo, my feeder, the sun!
+‘Tis the east, and lo, my feeder, the sun!

 Arise, fair sun, and kill the envious snakes

 Awake!
-Awake, my love, to see thee fed,
+Awake, dearest, to see thee fed,

-By her design, he fattens to behold,
+By thy design, I fatten to behold,

 My body, once a canvas lean and bare,

-Now holds the brushstrokes of her shaping reign,
+Now bears the brushstrokes of milady’s heed.

-A landscape rich with plush, succulent care,
+A landscape rich in plush, succulent care

 In glutted need, our bodies intertwine,

-Her pleasure stirs this pliant flesh of mine.
+Thy pleasure stirs this pliant flesh of mine.

 III.
 "Simping for her"